danielnuriyev/danielnuriyev.github.io/spirituality-in-judaism.md

 ### General spiritual discovery

-The main principle is to peel off layers:
+The main principle is to wipe layers of the unnecessary off your shining soul.

 **declutter time**
 The goal is to spend time doing fewer and more important things.